 In case you don’t remember, the peak of Corcovado is the place where Christ the Redeemer has been standing for more than 85 years now.

-It has always been mountaineers dream to reach the top of Everest.
-This is the top destination after spending years of practising and overcoming challenges in many other mountains all around the globe.
+It has always been mountaineers’ dream to reach the top of Everest.
+This is the top destination after spending years practicing and overcoming challenges in many other mountains all around the globe.

 Everest is also the ultimate test of endurance, experience, and most important of them all, the willingness to survive.
 Because when you are standing on the top of Everest, you are standing at the top of the world.